Affordable Car Insurance - Hamilton

 Our tips for getting the cheapest car insurance quotes.

-• Bundle auto and home insurance policies: Many insurance companies give discounts if you combine your home and auto insurance.
+- Bundle auto and home insurance policies: Many insurance companies give discounts if you combine your home and auto insurance.
+Multi-car policies may offer discounts of up to 20% off per car when multiple vehicles are insured under the same household policy.

 Here is a comparison to other cities in Ontario: